AR Lab Network

 For clinical samples, you can also use the Lab Web Portal to fill out the test request form.
 If you would like to use Lab Web Portal, please contact [email protected]

-Watch this video for more information on how to use the Lab Web Portal.
+Watch this video for more information on how to use the Lab Web Portal or review the Lab Web Portal Quick guide.

 Submission, collection, and testing guidance